idvorkin/idvorkin.github.io/_d/ai-developer.md

 ## Design Patterns

-### Job: Maximize the workflow and computation in your programs.
+### Maximize the workflow and computation in your programs.

 1. Understand use case
 2. Make crappy prompt